github/docs/content/codespaces/codespaces-reference/using-github-copilot-in-github-codespaces.md

    ![Screenshot of the {% data variables.product.prodname_copilot %} plugin](/assets/images/help/codespaces/jetbrains-copilot-restart.png)

 1. Click **Restart** when prompted to confirm that you want to restart the backend IDE that's running remotely.
 The JetBrains client application will close when you do this.
 1. Open the codespace again from the JetBrains Gateway application.
-For more information, see "[Using {% data variables.product.prodname_github_codespaces %} in your JetBrains IDE](/codespaces/developing-in-codespaces/using-github-codespaces-in-your-jetbrains-ide#opening-a-codespace-in-your-jetbrains-ide)."
+For more information, see "[AUTOTITLE](/codespaces/developing-in-codespaces/using-github-codespaces-in-your-jetbrains-ide#opening-a-codespace-in-your-jetbrains-ide)."
 1. After your JetBrains IDE has restarted, click the **Tools** menu.
 Click **{% data variables.product.prodname_copilot %}**, then click **Login to {% data variables.product.prodname_dotcom %}**.

     ![Screenshot of the JetBrains Tools menu](/assets/images/help/codespaces/jetbrains-tools-menu.png)